Senior Leadership Team

 PYP Coordinator

 After teaching in the UK for five years, Andrea joined St Mark’s in 2008.
 She spent 3 years as an Associate Dean in our Lower School and joined our Senior Leadership Team in 2022 in her capacity as Dean of Learning Support.
-In 2023 she takes on the PYP Coordinator role.
+From 2023 she has taken on the PYP Coordinator role.

-After a number of years teaching in Year 4 and 7, Andrea is now team teaching in Year 6.
+For a number of years she taught in Year 4 and 7 and in 2023 was team teaching in Year 6.
 In her role as Head of Science at St Mark’s, Andrea believes firmly in making science fun, accessible and real for students.
 In 2015 she spent six months working at GNS, alongside some of the country’s leading scientists in the Natural Hazards team.
 This incredible experience has really allowed Andrea to bridge the gap between what scientists actually do and what children learn in school.

 “What I love most about St Mark’s is working with our very special community of families and students.
 I love the Christian values which the school is based on, and I also really enjoy teaching the International Baccalaureate.”